Neck arthritis symptoms

 - Numbness or a tingling sensation in the shoulders and arms

 - Loss of sensation in the arms

 - Headaches that seem to originate in the back of the skull

 - Loss of balance

 Most patients can manage less-severe symptoms of cervical spine arthritis through conservative, or non-surgical, neck arthritis treatments.
 Over-the-counter or prescription pain medicine may also be used in combination with physical therapy or other conservative treatments like chiropractic therapy or an exercise regimen to strengthen the neck muscles.
 Sometimes, non-surgical treatments do not alleviate chronic neck pain.
-Your doctor may suggest spinal decompression surgery.
+Your physician may suggest spinal decompression surgery.
 This procedure is designed to relieve symptoms of neck arthritis by removing pressure on impinged nerves.